mfikes/ambly/README.md

 # Ambly

-A [ClojureScript](https://github.com/clojure/clojurescript) REPL into embedded JavaScriptCore on iOS, OS X, and tvOS.
+A [ClojureScript](https://github.com/clojure/clojurescript) REPL into embedded JavaScriptCore on iOS, macOS, and tvOS.

 Ambly is a REPL designed for use when developing hybrid ClojureScript / native apps.

 Ambly comprises a ClojureScript REPL implementation, along with Objective-C code interfacing JavaScriptCore.

-An iOS and tvOS demo app is included, making it easy to give the REPL a spin.
+An iOS, macOS and tvOS demo apps are included, making it easy to give the REPL a spin.

 ```
 pod "Ambly", "~> 1.2.0"